Canning Sliced Green Tomatoes for Frying

 Frying Canned Green Tomatoes

-- 2 jars canned green tomatoes
+- 2 jars of canned green tomatoes

 - pinch or two of salt and pepper